MarioRomeroC/Mixclask/README.txt

 >file1.stab [’point’,0.0,0.0,0.0]
 >file2.stab [’ring’,1.0,0.1,0.2]
 >file3.stab [’shell’,2.0,3.0]
 Mixclask consider each row a different region with different data.
-SedFile is the spectra filename, LOCATED INSIDE 'input_data/star_sources'.
+SedFile is the spectra filename, LOCATED INSIDE A FOLDER NAMED 'input_data/star_sources' by default.
-This direction can be changed in skirt/ski_params.py file, in the variable 'self._star_sources_folder' .

 Geometry is a python-list containing their geometry and its parameters (separated by commas).
 For stars, you have three options.